 Author: Michelle Cirocco

 Joining Televerde in 1997, Michelle Cirocco now leads the Marketing department.
 Michelle is a strong customer champion with a tireless commitment to demand generation excellence and best practices.
 She is a member of the National Association of Women MBA’s, and is certified by SiriusDecisions.
 Michelle also leads several Televerde corporate social responsibility initiatives.
 She is married with two sons and loves running and snow skiing.
-Follow me on Twitter.
-Find me on LinkedIn.
+Follow on Twitter.
+Connect on LinkedIn.